Protocol upgrade · Architecture dossier

 - Zone root settlement to L1

-08 / data availability
+04 / data availability

-Data availability: 64 data shards plus 32 parity shards.
+64 data shards plus 32 parity shards.

-- Light client sampling
+- Client sampling

 - 20 random shards